Preloader

 Types of Inheritance in PHP

-PHP mainly supports single inheritance.
+PHP only supports single inheritance.

-This means
+This implies

 Common Use Cases of Inheritance

-user and admin roles
+User and admin roles

-base controller classes
+Base controller classes

-shared database logic
+Shared database logic

-form handling systems
+Form handling systems

 Common Beginner Mistakes